Asia Stocks Bounce Back From Early Trade-Tension Declines

 Stocks in several Asia-Pacific markets came back from early declines Thursday as interest in cheap buying opportunities started to push back concerns over trade protectionism.

-Stocks in Japan and Hong Kong initially dropped by more than 1% following falls in major U.S. benchmarks overnight, but as investors perceived overselling they stepped in and pushed the Nikkei and the Hang Seng back into positive territory.
-Hong Kong's recovery was helped by southbound flows from mainland China.
+Stock indexes in Japan and Hong Kong initially dropped by more than 1% following falls in major U.S. benchmarks overnight, but as investors perceived overselling they stepped in and pushed the Nikkei and the Hang Seng back into positive territory.
+However, shares in mainland China continued to fall.

 The Nikkei's push back into positive territory was helped by the yen's retreat off session highs.
-The benchmark was up 0.1% and the dollar was back above Yen106, from an early low of Yen105.83.
+The benchmark finished up 0.1% as the dollar strengthened to Yen106.08 from a low of around Yen105.77.

-Stocks of large Chinese firms trading in Hong Kong logged gains, with Tencent up 0.9%, bringing this week's increase to 4.6%.
-Ping An, another common bet of mainland investors looking south, was up 3%.
+Stocks of large Chinese firms trading in Hong Kong logged gains, with Tencent up 0.5%, pushing this week's increase well above 4%.
+Ping An, another common bet of mainland investors looking south, was up 2.4%.

-South Korea's Kospi index climbed from the negative into the positive, while Australia's S&P/ASX 200 pruned declines, though it was still down 0.2%--on course for a third-straight drop, done in by energy stocks.
-Stocks in Shanghai were largely flat, while benchmarks in Shenzhen, Singapore and Malaysia were down by as much as 0.6%.
+South Korea's Kospi index ended in positive territory, while Australia's S&P/ASX 200 pruned declines, though it still ended down 0.2% for its third-straight drop as weakness in energy stocks weighed.
+Benchmarks in Singapore and Malaysia were down by as much as 0.6%.
 A late-afternoon rally left New Zealand stocks up 0.4%, not far from Tuesday's record.

 Market moves are expected to be modest as participants assess the potential repercussions of U.S. protectionist moves, said Tomoichiro Kubota, a senior market analyst at Matsui Securities.

-Still, China may act less aggressively if the tariffs are limited to steel and aluminum, which will have a relatively low impact on its economy, said BNP Paribas Investment Partners' head of Chinese stocks Caroline Yu Maurer.
+Still, China may act less aggressively if the tariffs are limited to steel and aluminum, which will have a relatively low impact on its economy, said BNP Paribas Asset Management's head of Chinese stocks, Caroline Yu Maurer.
 "That is why we haven't seen much retaliation," she said.

 Oil futures were up, building on modest gains in the U.S. on Wednesday.
 Sharper-than-expected drops in U.S. fuel stockpiles outweighed concern over inventory gains in crude oil.
 Gold and silver prices were up.